YunDeng98/POLEGON/README.md

 Sample3    8000
 ```

+You can skip supplying the tip ages file if the input ARG tips already have the correct ages assigned.

 # Suggestions from the developers
 - The `-scaling_rep` parameter controls how many rounds of ARG rescaling are applied after MCMC.
 Default is 10.
 Setting it to 0 disables rescaling entirely.
 - If reproducibility is required, set `-seed` to a fixed integer.